-- enrollment and completion of our Phase 1/1b clinical trial of CPI-444; - enrollment of our ongoing Phase 1/1b clinical trial of CPI-006; - process development and manufacturing of drug supply of CPI-444, CPI-006 and CPI-818; and - · preclinical studies under our other programs in order to select development product candidates.
+- enrollment and completion of our Phase 1/1b clinical trial and amended Phase 1b/2 clinical trial of ciforadenant; - enrollment of our ongoing Phase 1/1b clinical trial of CPI-006; - enrollment of our ongoing Phase 1/1b clinical trial of CPI-818; - · process development and manufacturing of drug supply of ciforadenant, CPI-006 and CPI-818; and - · preclinical studies under our other programs in order to select development product candidates.

-In addition to our product candidates that are in clinical development, we believe it is important to continue substantial investment in potential new product candidates to build the value of our product candidate pipeline and our business
+In addition to our product candidates that are in clinical development, we believe it is important to continue substantial investment in potential new product candidates to build the value of our product candidate pipeline and our business.

 Our expenditures on current and future preclinical and clinical development programs are subject to numerous uncertainties related to timing and cost to completion.
 The duration, costs and timing of clinical trials and development of product candidates will depend on a variety of factors, including many of which are beyond our control.
 The process of conducting the necessary clinical research to obtain regulatory approval is costly and time consuming, and the successful development of our product candidates is uncertain.
 The risks and uncertainties associated with our research and development projects are discussed more fully in "Part II, Item 1A-Risk Factors."
-As a result of these risks and uncertainties, we are unable to determine with any degree of certainty the duration and completion costs of our research and development projects or if, when or to what extent we will generate revenues from the commercialization and sale of any of our product candidates that obtain regulatory approval.
-We may never succeed in achieving regulatory approval for any of our product candidates.
+As a result of these risks and uncertainties, we are unable to determine with any degree of certainty the duration and completion costs of our research and development projects or if, when or to what extent we will generate revenues from the commercialization and sale of any of our product candidates.